Women with thick calves and ankles are often helped by liposuction to these areas.

 In some women the thickness in lower calves and ankles (often referred to as "cankles") is actually due to muscle rather than fat.
-An ultrasound performed by Dr John Barrett at Palm Clinic in Auckland can differentiate between muscle and fat in order to define suitability for the procedure.
+An ultrasound performed at Palm Clinic in Auckland can differentiate between muscle and fat in order to define suitability for the procedure.

-It is usual to perform liposuction to the whole of the calves and ankles as fat is usually distributed evenly along the lower leg however is some circumstances the ultrasound may demonstrate that the fat is localised to the ankle area only.
+It is usual to perform liposuction to the whole of the calves and ankles as fat is usually distributed evenly along the lower leg, however in some circumstances the ultrasound may demonstrate that the fat is localised to the ankle area only.

 More genuine before and after photo's of liposuction can be viewed in our before & after image gallery.